SuperYoshi10000/QuestMod/README.md

 # Quest Mod
 This mod adds quests to Minecraft.
 Anyone in a world or on a server is able to complete them.

+This mod is required on the server.
+It is not required on the client, though this has not been tested and it is more convenient to have it on both sides.

 ## Quests
 The quest targets and rewards are randomly generated, and they get harder the longer the world has been played.
 There are many possible quests.